thliebig/openEMS-Project/doc-src/development/cpp.rst

 only used as the last troubleshooting step.

 .. tip::
-   The following instructions are working as of writing, but it can become outdated.
+   The following instructions are working as the time of writing, but it can become outdated.
 If you have difficulties building the project from source, refer to these official CI/CD test scripts in the source code.
 They contain all commands necessary for building openEMS on 10+ different systems.